ananyan/ananyan.github.io/_projects/10_project.md

 **Time:** August - December 2021
 **Team:** 5 (MechE, CompSci, Design)/Individual

 VR/AR prototypes developed as part of COMPSCI294-137, Immersive Computing and Virtual Reality.

 ## GeneratiVR
+The goal of this work was to leverage the advantages of VR to explore a large-scale design space.
+To that end, we used the example of furniture (storage shelving) to demonstrate different interactions that can allow users to better search through a design space.
+We developed a direct manipulation filter that allows users to specify the geometry of their preferred design, using a virtual environment to reference scale, and a functionality filter that allows users to sort through designs based on the ability of the shelf to hold their desired items.
+This is a work in progress.
 **This work was accepted as Late Breaking Work and presented at CHI 2022.**
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">